-Bread (Brot) is a significant part of German cuisine, with has the largest bread diversity in the world.
+Bread (Brot) is a significant part of German cuisine, which has the largest bread diversity in the world.
 Around 300 kinds of breads and 1,200 different kinds of pastries and rolls are produced in about 27,000 bakeries.
-Here is a quick dictionary of some of the most well-known German breads:
+Here is a quick dictionary of the most well-known German breads:

 Mischbrot literally means “mixed bread” in German.
 It is bread made from the mixture of wheat and rye flour with sourdough.
 It is also known as Graubrot (gray bread) in some regions of Germany.
 But there’s nothing grey about this bread.
 It has a milder taste than rye bread and a softer, moister crumb, which makes it a good base for spreads.
 The majority of the breads offered in Germany are Mischbrot.
 A distinction is made between the categories "Rye Mischbrot" and "Wheat Mischbrot", each of which must consist of more than 50 percent of the corresponding grain type.

 Here is a good example of Mischbrot -> https://breadvillage.com/collections/all/products/country-bread

 Also known as Semmel or Weck, Brötchen literally means "small bread."
 It is a small, round to oblong roll made of wheat or rye flour.
 Brötchen are versatile, they can be enjoyed for breakfast, lunch, and dinner.
 They go well with cheese, wurst, bratwurst, as well as butter and jam.